Fleckism/SecurityPlus/SecurityPlus/11A Secure Network Operations Protocols.md

 LESSON INTRODUCTION

 When hosts join a network, they need to be [[configured]] with the appropriate settings for that network.
 The services that provide these settings, such as [[DHCP]] and [[DNS]], must be deployed securely.
-When hosts access data using server applications, such as web/HTTP, email, and VoIP, the communications between clients and servers must be managed using secure versions of the application [[protocols]].
+When hosts access data using server applications, such as web/Hyper Text Transfer ProtocolTTPs]], email, and VoIP, the communications between clients and servers must be managed using secure versions of the application [[protocols]].
 You will also need to configure secure protocols that allow users to access networks, host desktops, and appliance configuration interfaces remotely.

 ##